brodriguesbuss/brodriguesbuss/README.md

 </i>

-# 🚀 My GitHub Repositories!
+# 🚀 My GitHub Repositories

 Here, you'll find a variety of organized and structured projects for easy navigation and understanding.
 My repositories are primarily divided into three categories: **Studies**, **Work**, and **College**.